andrewsonga/metacontroller/README.md

 ## metacontroller

-Implementation of the MetaController proposed in [Emergent temporal abstractions in autoregressive models enable hierarchical reinforcement learning](https://arxiv.org/abs/2512.20605)
+Implementation of the MetaController proposed in [Emergent temporal abstractions in autoregressive models enable hierarchical reinforcement learning](https://arxiv.org/abs/2512.20605), from the Paradigms of Intelligence team at Google

 ## Install